Probate Q&A Series

 Process & Timing

-1. Who files: Usually the personal representative (executor/administrator).
-In some situations, another “interested person” may be able to start the estate proceeding.
-Where: The Clerk of Superior Court (Estates) in the county handling the estate file (and depending on the situation, the proceeding may also involve the county where the person holding the property resides or does business).
-What: A verified petition (sworn filing) asking for an examination and an order to deliver estate property.
+1. Who files: Usually the personal representative (executor/administrator), although an interested person may also be able to commence the estate proceeding under § 28A-15-12(b1).
+Where: In the estate proceeding before the Clerk of Superior Court handling the estate matter, rather than necessarily opening a separate matter in the county where the person holding the property resides.
+What: A verified petition (sworn filing) asking for an examination and an order to recover specific estate property.
 When: As soon as there is a reasonable basis to believe estate property is being withheld, especially if checks could be cashed, deposited, or become stale.

-2. Clerk sets a hearing/examination: The Clerk can issue notice requiring the person to appear on a scheduled date.
+2. Clerk sets a hearing/examination: The Clerk can require the respondent to appear for hearing or examination.
 The personal representative (or the estate’s attorney) can question the person about the property and request an order for turnover.

-3. Order to deliver property (and enforcement): If the Clerk finds the person has estate property without a valid reason to keep it, the Clerk can order delivery to the personal representative.
-If the person still refuses, the order can be enforced through contempt proceedings.
+3. Order to deliver property (and enforcement): If the Clerk finds that identified property belongs to the estate and is in the respondent’s possession, the Clerk can order delivery to the personal representative.
+If the person still refuses, the order can be enforced through civil contempt.
+The clerk’s estate proceeding is aimed at recovery of specific property and generally is not the place to obtain money damages.

 Exceptions & Pitfalls